josh146/josh146.github.io/content/recipes/challah.md

 ### Dough

-1. Mix yeast, 130ml of warm water, eggs, egg yolks, salt, sugar, and oil in a bowl of a stand mixer.
+1. Mix yeast, water, eggs, egg yolks, salt, sugar, and oil in a bowl of a stand mixer.
   Using the dough hook, beat on medium-low until mixture is combined[ref]I have tried making this with a tanzhong of 30g flour and 120g whole milk; simply reduce the water in the main recipe to about 50g.
 This works well, but the difference in the bread was too minimal for me to recognize, so